yusri-dh/LUSC_integrated_network/README.md

      - Directory ./Data for all TCGA methylation, clinical, and gene expresion data downloaded by ELMER
      - Directory ./Result for all ELMER result (DMCs network, motif, and master regulator TF)
 2. Using Julia, run DEGs_network_reconstruction.jl to reconstruct DEGs network.
 The output is a file output_TCGA-LUSC_Tumor.tsv
+3. Using Julia, run random_network_validation.jl to calculate C_x(y) and its P value.
-3. Using Julia, run network_integration_centrality_measurement.jl to integrate the DMCs-DEGs network, perform centrality measurement, and community detection analysis.
+4. Using Julia, run network_integration_centrality_measurement.jl to integrate the DMCs-DEGs network, perform centrality measurement, and community detection analysis.
 The outputs were saved in directory "graph visualize".
 The output files:
      - TCGA-LUSC_integrated_network_nodes.csv (nodes list)
      - TCGA-LUSC_integrated_network_edges.csv (edges list)
-4. Using R, run enrichment_survival_analysis_and_plotting.R to perform GSEA, survival analysis, motif and master regulator TFs identification for each community.
+5. Using R, run enrichment_survival_analysis_and_plotting.R to perform GSEA, survival analysis, motif and master regulator TFs identification for each community.